jared-richard-clarke/student/notes/parser-combinators/monadic-gofer/monadic-parsers.md

 p `sepby1` sep = [x:xs | x <- p,
 		       , xs <- many [y | _ <- sep, y <- p]]

--- chain: repetition with meaningful separators
+-- chain: repetition with meaningful separators — the separator -- usually being some kind of operation.

 chainl :: Parser a -> Parser (a -> a -> a) -> a -> Parser a
 chainl p op v = (p `chainl1` op) ++ [v]